- The United States Postal Service (USPS) is happy to hire felons after reviewing an application and doing a case-by-case study.

 Does the USPS Hire Felons?

-In a nutshell, yes.
-USPS hires felons but hiring felons at the USPS is a little more complex than hiring a non-felon.
+Yes, USPS hires felons but hiring felons at the USPS is a little more complex than hiring a non-felon.

 As the USPS is a quasi-government agency, it does not follow all the rules that apply to federal corporations.
 This is an exciting benefit for felons because government jobs typically reject applicants with a felony conviction.
+Any felony conviction, regardless of when it happened, found through a background check may prevent a candidate from being hired by USPS.
+Felony convictions for mail fraud or any other offence involving theft, dishonesty, or a breach of trust are included in this.

 The United States Postal Service is the country’s second-largest employer.
 It has more than 34000 post offices across the country.
 All of these post offices need employees.
 The pay is excellent for a job that does not require formal education.
 For all entry-level positions, the starting hourly wage is $21.
-On average, a USPS worker earns $72,000 per year.
+On average, a postal worker earns $72,000 per year.

 Also, post office staff members are offered the same benefits as federal workers, such as health insurance, great retirement benefits, more holidays than most jobs, and consistent pay increases, making it an excellent option if you are looking for a job.